 Daniel 7:21f, 25, 12:1, 7:

-And there will be a time of trouble, such as never has been since there was a nation till that time.
-But at that time your people will be delivered, every one who is found written in the book. … And I heard the man clothed in linen, who was above the waters of the river; he raised his right hand and his left hand toward heaven and swore by him who lives forever that it would be for a time, times, and half a time, and that when finally the power of the holy people came to be shattered, all these things would be finished.
+And there will be a period of distress, such as never has been since there was a nation till that time.
+But at that time your people will be delivered, every one who is found written in the book. … And I heard the man clothed in linen, who was above the waters of the river; he raised his right hand and his left hand toward heaven and swore by him who lives forever that it would be for a time, times, and half a time, and that when finally the power of the holy people came to be shattered [cf. Deut 32:36], all these things would be finished.

-In those days and at that time, when I restore the fortunes of Judah and Jerusalem, I will gather all the nations and bring them down to the Valley of Jehoshaphat.
-And I will enter into judgment with them there, on behalf of my people and my heritage Israel, because they have scattered them among the nations and have divided up my land, and have cast lots for my people, and have traded a boy for a prostitute, and have sold a girl for wine to drink.
+In those days and at that time, when I reverse the captivity of Judah and Jerusalem, I will gather all the nations and bring them down to the Valley of Jehoshaphat.
+And I will enter into judgment with them there on account of my people and my heritage Israel, whom they scattered among the nations.
+Moreover, they divided up my land, they cast lots for my people, and have traded a boy for a prostitute, and have sold a girl for wine to drink.

-He will be our peace when the Assyrian comes into our land and treads in our citadels.
-Then we will raise against him seven shepherds and eight commanders, and they shall shepherd [rule] the land of Assyria with the sword, and the land of Nimrod at its entrances.
-And he will deliver us from the Assyrian when he comes into our land and treads within our borders.
+He will be our peace when Assyria comes into our land and treads in our citadels.
+Then we will raise against him [the invader] seven shepherds and eight commanders, and they shall shepherd [rule] the land of Assyria with the sword, and the land of Nimrod at its entrances.
+And he will deliver us from Assyria when he comes into our land and treads within our borders.

-Behold, a day is coming for the Lord, when the spoil taken from you will be divided in your midst.
-For I will gather all the nations against Jerusalem to battle, and the city shall be taken and the houses plundered and the women raped.
-Half of the city shall go out into exile, but the rest of the people shall not be cut off from the city.
+Behold, a day is coming for the Lord, when your spoil will be divided in your midst.
+For I will gather all the nations against Jerusalem to battle, and the city will be taken and the houses plundered and the women raped.
+Half of the city will go into exile, but the rest of the people shall not be cut off from the city.

 Finally, Mark 13: